techLiberty/galaxy-11ty-libdoc/content/creating-content/inline-html.md

 ---
 layout: libdoc_page
-permalink: inline-html/index.html
 eleventyNavigation:
     key: Inline HTML
-    # title: Markdown Samples
+    parent: Creating content
-    # order: 20
+    order: 20
-# title: Markdown Samples
 description: Use some raw HTML tags into your pages
-# date: false
-# author: false
-# tocEnabled: false
+permalink: creating-content/inline-html/index.html
 ---

-In addition of common [markdown](/content/markdown.md), it is possible to use some raw HTML tags.
+In addition of common [markdown](/content/creating-content/markdown.md), it is possible to use some raw HTML tags.

 ## Line break